The Importance of Outbound Email

 Larger web hosting companies are vigilant against spam, but many companies offer email and hosting services using the resources of hosting providers.
 Web design companies, web service providers, marketing agencies, and many others offer email services but don’t have the resources to ensure their clients aren’t spamming or being taken advantage of by spammers.

-Both hosting users and hosting providers are at risk of landing on an IP blacklist.
+Both hosting users and hosting providers are at risk of landing on an IP blocklist.

 eCommerce Merchants And Spam Malware